 The Difference Between Criminal & Administrative Penalties

 When you are charged with a DUI, you will potentially face both criminal penalties and administrative penalties.
 This means that you may have jail time, fines, and your license suspended.
-The penalties in Maryland for a first time DUI are as follows:
+The penalties in Connecticut for a first time DUI are as follows:

 - Up to one year in jail, or up to two years if a minor was present in the vehicle at the time of the arrest